vercel/next.js/docs/guides/building-forms.md

 ### Form Submission without JavaScript

-Now we can use `/api/form` relative endpoint inside the `action` attribute for our form.
-We are sending form data to our server (serverless API at Vercel) when the form is submitted via `POST` HTTP method (which is used to send data).
+You can now use `/api/form` relative endpoint inside the `action` attribute of the form.
+You are sending form data to the server (serverless API at Vercel) when the form is submitted via `POST` HTTP method (which is used to send data).

 ```html
 <form action="/send-data-here" method="post">